Teaching Artist - Teen Arts Council

 - Be a positive role model for students and fellow teaching artists

 - Perform other duties as assigned.

-$25/hour.
-This position is offered as a temporary part-time contract position.
+This position is offered as a temporary, contract position.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran status or status as an individual with disability.